 Ellen P. Averett, Ph.D., MHSA

-Dr. Ellen Averett is a Professor in the Department of Health Policy and Management at the University of Kansas School of Medicine where she directs the Community Health Center Executive Fellowship (CHCEF) and the Master of Health Services Administration (MHSA) programs.
+Dr. Ellen Averett is a Professor Emerita in the Department of Population Health at the University of Kansas School of Medicine where she directed the Community Health Center Executive Fellowship (CHCEF) and the Master of Health Services Administration (MHSA) programs.
 She earned her Ph.D. in Clinical Psychology from Duke University and has practiced in various health care settings including private practice, a managed care group model HMO (Kaiser Permanente), public and private psychiatric and general hospitals, and a university student counseling center.
 In 1999, she earned an MHSA from the University of Kansas.

 Her approach to teaching is based on active learning and other adult learning principles.
 She is committed to helping students become critical thinkers and supporting their efforts to be life-long learners.
 The business of health care is constantly changing and requires resilient leaders.
 Health administrators must be able to analyze an issue, assess the level of evidence, and think critically about the pros and cons of the issue.